Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Acknowledgments

 \section{Acknowledgments}

-The first author would also like to express gratitude to the Kuwait Chamber of Commerce and Industry for granting her a scholarship that made this research possible at Columbia University.
-The first author would also like to thank her family, especially her parents, for their support and motivation throughout this study.
-We are grateful to Google for providing us access to the Google Cloud Platform to conduct the experiments.
+The first author would also like to express gratitude to her sponsors, the Kuwait Chamber of Commerce and Industry and Abdullah Al Salem University, for granting her scholarships that made this research possible at Columbia University and Imperial College London.